Athens, OH 27 March 2012 –

 Since I was on break, I opted to stay a few extra nights in the city and take the Amtrak back on that Wednesday.
-This allowed time to do some site seeing that would have been difficult with more people, especially using all public transportation.
+This allowed time to do some sightseeing that would have been difficult with more people, especially using all public transportation.
 My friend whom I was staying with did not have to work, so I had a travel buddy that understood the bus and train (CTA) systems.
-Some cool sites I had not been to before were Millennium Park, The Cultural Center (formerly the main library), China Town, The Chicago Board of Trades, and to the top of the Willis Tower (see the picture below).
+Some cool sites I had not been to before were Millennium Park, The Cultural Center (formerly the main library), China Town, The Chicago Board of Trades, and to the top of the Willis Tower.

 I really enjoyed the trip also because I will be living and working in Chicago once I graduate, and being able to see the city from an insider’s perspective like my friend’s made me pretty excited about relocating.
 Chicago has a lot to offer and seems like a great place to start out my career.